-Similar to Hurtigruten’s first Antartica itinerary we looked at, this journey starts with an overnight in Buenos Aires.
-Guest will board MS Midnatsol in Ushuaia and then venture toward Antartica, spending two days crossing the Drake Passage before their arrival.
-Guests will spend 10 days in Antartica before heading back to Ushuaia where their cruise will conclude.
+Similar to Hurtigruten’s first Antarctica itinerary we looked at, this journey starts with an overnight in Buenos Aires.
+Guest will board MS Midnatsol in Ushuaia and then venture toward Antarctica, spending two days crossing the Drake Passage before their arrival.
+Guests will spend 10 days in Antarctica before heading back to Ushuaia where their cruise will conclude.

 Seabourn currently has only one ship operating expeditions, Seabourn Quest.
 Retrofitted with Zodiacs in 2013 so that it could operate expeditions, Seabourn Quest carries up to 450 guests, making it among the largest vessels (capacity-wise) operating in Antarctica.
-Nonetheless, Seabourn performed quite well in rotating guests so that they would have time ashore on the White Continent.
 See In Video, Antarctica: Exploring The White Continent On Seabourn Quest

 In July of 2018, Seabourn announced that it will build two new expedition vessels to enter service in 2021 and 2022.
 The 170 meter, 23,000 gross ton vessels will add new capacity for Seabourn in Antarctica, the Arctic, and other exotic destinations around the world while meeting PC6 Polar Class standards.
 Each will feature 132 oceanfront veranda suites, which will be home for up to 264 guests.

-24-Day Ultimate Antartica & Patagonia – From San Antonio, Chile to Buenos Aires, Argentina
+24-Day Ultimate Antarctica & Patagonia – From San Antonio, Chile to Buenos Aires, Argentina

 *This sailing is also offered as a holiday itinerary from December 20, 2020 – January 13, 2021, with a few changes in ports.

-21-Day Ultimate Antartica & Patagonia – From San Antonio, Chile to Buenos Aires, Argentina
+21-Day Ultimate Antarctica & Patagonia – From San Antonio, Chile to Buenos Aires, Argentina